-Results overall, net income in the first quarter of 2021 was up \$804 thousand as compared to the same quarter last year.
-First quarter 2021 included an additional \$270 thousand of loan loss provision as compared to first quarter 2020.
-As discussed previously, the long-term effects of COVID-19 and the ability of borrowers to make timely payments are still somewhat unknown at this time.
+Results overall, net income in the second quarter of 2021 was up \$179 thousand as compared to the same quarter last year.
+Second quarter 2021 included a decrease of \$928 thousand of loan loss provision as compared to second quarter 2020.
 The Company has done an exceptional job of growing loans while keeping past dues low.
 The Company remains strong, stable, and well capitalized and has the capacity to continue to cover the increased costs of expansion.